propelorm/propelorm.github.com/documentation/behaviors/validate.markdown

 ## Parameter tag: value ##

 As we mentioned earlier, the `value` property contains a string, representing an array in YAML format.
-We've chosen this format because, in YAML array definition, there is no special xml character, so we have no need to escape anything and no need to change standard Propel xsd and xsl files.
+We've chosen this format because, in the YAML array definition, there is no special xml character, so we don't need to escape anything and there's no need to change standard Propel xsd and xsl files.
-`options` key, inside the value array, is an array too, and it can contain other arrays (i.e. see [Choice constraint](http://symfony.com/doc/current/reference/constraints/Choice.html), in wich the `choices` option is an array, too) and with YAML there's no problem.
+The `options` key, inside the value array, is an array too and it can contain other arrays (i.e. see [Choice constraint](http://symfony.com/doc/current/reference/constraints/Choice.html), in which the `choices` option is also an array) and with YAML there's no problem.

-Only in one case we suggest to be careful.
+There is only one case we suggest to be careful.
-As each respectable validation library, also Symfony Validator Component allows validations against regular expressions, by using the constraint [Regex](http://symfony.com/doc/current/reference/constraints/Regex.html).
+Any respectable validation library (also the Symfony Validator Component) allows validations against regular expressions, by using the constraint [Regex](http://symfony.com/doc/current/reference/constraints/Regex.html).
-As you can see in Regex constraint documentation, `options` parameter contains a `pattern` key, defining the pattern for validation.
+As you can see in the Regex constraint documentation, the `options` parameter contains a `pattern` key, defining the pattern for validation.

-But usually, a regular expression pattern contains a lot of special and escape characters so, in YAML definition, we need to include the pattern string in a couple of double-quote (").
+Usually however, a regular expression pattern contains a lot of special and escape characters so, in YAML definition, we need to include the pattern string in a pair of double-quotes (").

 In the following example, we add a constraint to validate ISBN.
-It's very complicated to check if an ISBN is valid, but a first check could be to disallow every character that's not a digit or minus, using the pattern  `/[^\d-]+/`:
+It's very complicated to check if an ISBN is valid, but an initial check could be to disallow every character that's not a digit or minus, using the pattern  `/[^\d-]+/`:

 ```xml
 <!-- ATTENTION PLEASE: THIS EXAMPLE DOES NOT WORK -->